 academic needs to recover academic credit.
 The high school student may receive instruction in

-Program Review: 6 week reviews will be maintained and available for the purpose of confirming appropriateness of the AEP and program placement.
-This will take place at 6 week intervals to monitor student progress.
+Student progress reviews will be maintained at six week intervals for the purpose of confirming appropriateness of the AEP and program placement.
 The Regional Safe School Program staff will maintain regular contact with the parents/guardians and district liaison to assure the student’s optimal success.

-Transition Plan: Identification of the student’s goals, activities, and time lines for a smooth transition to his/her home school, to work, or to another alternative.
-A conference will be scheduled with the parent(s)/guardian(s), home school district liaison, other support service representatives, and the Regional Safe School Program staff to finalize the plan.
+A Transition Plan will identify the student’s goals, activities, and timelines for a smooth transition to his/her home school, to work, or to another alternative.
+A conference may be scheduled with the parent(s)/guardian(s), home school district liaison, other support service representatives, and the Regional Safe School Program staff to finalize the plan.

 Support services includes social skills instruction (i.e., conflict resolution, decision-making skills, problem-solving skills), baseline and random drug screens, goal development and implementation, and academic study skills and strategies.
 Students and parents are assisted with referrals to Lake County community service agencies to assist with drug education/treatment programs, Gang Outreach Program of Lake County, and individual and/or family counseling.